u7i/PVC/Docs/readme.md

 PVC
 ======================

-This is widget that extends default Plasma OSD ( OnScreenDisplay ) sound volume widget and allows you to control your Player players (pause/play) from them
+This is widget that extends default Plasma OSD ( OnScreenDisplay ) sound volume widget and allows you to control your media players (pause/play) from them
 Note that you can manage players that was created before OSD shown

 All doxygen documentation are stored in **Docs** folder